Selection will be based on the following criteria:

 Knowledge of Offensive/Defensive Concepts

-Players will be selected to the Varsity, JV or Middle School teams.
-Grades 7 - 12 players are eligible for Varsity; grades 6 - 11 are eligible for JV and Middle School is limited to grades 6 - 8.
-(Some of the JV will be designated as Varsity “Swing” players.
+Players will be selected to the Varsity or JV teams.
+Grades 6 - 12 players are eligible for Varsity or JV(Some of the JV will be designated as Varsity “Swing” players.
 These players will play on the JV, but, may be asked to move up and play some Varsity time.
 When there is a Varsity-only practice, these players are welcome, but, not required to attend.

 Team size will be determined by the coaches

-Practices are held daily for all three teams on non-game days on M-W-F both teams will start at 2:30, Varsity will end at 4:45, JV will end at 4:15.
+Practices are held daily for both teams on non-game days on M-W-F both teams will start at 2:30, Varsity will end at 4:45, JV will end at 4:15.
 T-Th Varsity practices will be from 3:30-5:45, JV will be from 2:45-4:15.
 Practices will be held on release days at the regular time.
 Varsity practice may be held on Sundays or no-school days when there is a game the next day.
 (These would normally be in the late afternoon/early evening)

 Athletes are expected to be at all practices unless absent from school.

 Before joining a team, each athlete should determine whether they can meet the time commitment that is necessary for the good of the program.

 Varsity games are generally at 3:30 or 4:00.
 JV games are usually right after the Varsity at 4:45 or 5:15.
 Both teams travel on the same bus.
 Parents need to pick up their child at Tahanto when the bus arrives from the away site.